Questions and Answers

 Vermont: 24-inch Atlantic salmon and 14-inch cisco (lake herring) [minimums are 24 inches and 13 inches, respectively]

-Virginia: trophies in 22 freshwater species and three saltwater species
+Virginia: trophies in 22 freshwater species and four saltwater species

 West Virginia: 25-inch channel catfish [minimum is 25 inches]